Beating the Back-To-School Budget Blues

 The dreaded school supplies.
 Purchase as many goods as you can from stores with "$1 or Less" on their signs.
 Stock up on paper, notebooks, binders, and pens in September when Wal-Mart and K-Mart have clearance-tagged the school supply aisle to make room for Halloween costumes.

 If your child needs a special calculator for trigonometry or a set of charcoals for Still Life 101, go ahead and buy the best you can afford.
 These are items your kids can use for many semesters to come.
-This year, my son is using a scientific calculator I purchased in 1985.
 I haven't had to spend money on this particular school supply because I paid top dollar over a decade ago and took good care of it.

 6. Leap of Faith